johanLib/X-Food/README.md

 Meet Our Team:
 Get to know the culinary maestros behind the scenes.
 Explore our team page, where each member's role is illuminated, bringing a personal touch to your X-Food experience.

+Responsive Design:
+Our application boasts a highly responsive design, ensuring optimal user experience across a variety of devices and screen sizes.

 Switch to Dark Mode:
 Enhance your visual experience by toggling between light and dark modes.
 Tailor your ambiance to suit your mood while navigating the culinary wonders of X-Food.